Measurement of CKM element $|V_{cb}|$ from $W$ boson decays at the future Higgs factories: Systematic Effects

 \subsection{Experimental Uncertainties}

-\textbf{Flavor Tagging} Our study's most prominent systematic uncertainties are anticipated to arise from tagging efficiencies, $i.e.$, performance differences between calibrated MC simulations and the experimental data.
+\textbf{Flavor Tagging} Our study's most prominent systematic uncertainties are anticipated to arise from tagging efficiencies, i.e, performance differences between calibrated MC simulations and the experimental data.
 The tagging procedure affects the $R_{cb}$ measurement accuracy by introducing signal yield and background estimation uncertainties.
 The signal efficiency $\epsilon_{\rm tag}$ from flavor tagging, as shown in Fig.~\ref{fig:10times10matrix}, can be estimated by the product of $b$ and $c$ jet tagging efficiency.
 The systematic uncertainty of $\epsilon_{\rm tag}$ directly affects the $R_{cb}$ measurement.
-We take the tagging efficiency difference between samples generated by \textsc{Herwig 7}~\cite{Bellm:2015jjp} and \textsc{Pythia 6}~\cite{Sjostrand:2006za} as a baseline estimator of flavor-tagging uncertainties.
+We take the averaged tagging efficiency difference between samples generated by \textsc{Herwig 7}~\cite{Bellm:2015jjp} and \textsc{Pythia 6}~\cite{Sjostrand:2006za} as a baseline estimator of flavor-tagging uncertainties.
 The extrapolated deviation of $b$ and $c$ tagging efficiency from MC simulation is about $0.8\%$, which applies to both the muon and electron channels.

 The systematic uncertainties introduced by backgrounds are suppressed by the high signal-to-noise ratio.
-However, we need to stress that the algorithm's relative systematic uncertainties in terms of mistagging rates shall also be higher in general.
+However, we must stress that the algorithm's relative systematic uncertainties in terms of mistagging rates shall also be higher.
 We first focus on the $s\to b$ mistagging since it is the major mistag pattern for the dominant $W\to cs$ background, as shown in Fig.~\ref{fig:10times10matrix}.
-By applying the same method as above, the relative systematic uncertainty in the $s\to b$ mistagging is estimated to be $\sim 4.5\%$.
-Similarly, the non-$WW$ backgrounds contribute to the signal region mostly from $b$ and $c$ pairs with $b/c$ mistagging.
+By applying the same method above, the relative systematic uncertainty in the $s\to b$ mistagging is estimated to be $\sim 4.5\%$.
+Similarly, the non-$WW$ backgrounds mostly contribute to the signal region from $b$ and $c$ pairs with $b/c$ mistagging.
 The estimated relative systematic uncertainty of flavor-mistagging between $b$- and $c$- jets is $\sim 3.5\%$.
+As rough estimators, the above numbers are based on the averaged efficiencies without explicitly including subleading systematics like the kinematic dependence or multi-jet correlations.
+Since the jet distributions must be precisely calibrated at future lepton colliders for many studies, we do not expect their contribution to inflate our estimation significantly.

 Summarizing the above, the relative $|V_{cb}|$ systematic uncertainty from flavor tagging is $\sim 2\%$, surpassing the statistical ones in Table.~\ref{tab:scenarios} in general.
 However, the differences could be significantly mitigated using the abundant $e^+e^- \to q\bar{q}$ dijet data and advanced calibration algorithms.
 Moreover, the flavor correlation between jets may further enhance the algorithm's accuracy (see~\cite{Gambhir:2024tgs,Gouskos:2024ijk}).
 In the case of full calibration, the $b$ and $c$ tagging efficiencies may have their systematic uncertainty level further reduced by five times~\cite{Gouskos:2024ijk}.
 If the mistag uncertainties drop by the same factor, the systematic level from flavor tagging will be reduced to $\lesssim 0.3\%$ for both channels.